-The base map of the UK road network used for calculating the hot exhaust road traffic emissions is derived from the Ordnance Survey Meridian dataset (see Figure 3.1).
-This provides locations of all roads (motorways, A roads, B roads and Unclassified roads) in Great Britain.
-In addition a dataset of roads in Northern Ireland was obtained from the Department of Environment Northern Ireland (DoE NI).
+The base map of the UK road network used for calculating the hot exhaust road traffic emissions is derived from the Ordnance Survey Meridian 2 dataset.
+This provides locations of all roads (motorways, A-roads, B-roads and minor roads) in Great Britain.
+In addition, a dataset of roads in Northern Ireland was obtained from the Land & Property Services which is responsible for all Ordnance Survey of Northern Ireland.
+The traffic flow data is available on a census count point basis for both GB (DfT, 2009) and Northern Ireland (Roads Service, 2009).
+However, the coverage in GB is considerably more dense than that for Northern Ireland, although some new NI count points become available every year.
+Figure 3.1 shows part of the dataset described above.